 In the treatment of all kind of injuries, moxibustion treatment is a very powerful technique to use.
 It is an ideal treatment after the acute phase of the injury, once the swelling and heat has subsided.
 It can be successfully used in specific acupuncture points for tendon and muscle injuries, joint problems such as knee arthritis, and for back pain.

 It can also be very useful also in resolving menstrual cramping and muscle stiffness.
-Most health experts recommend moxibustion combined with acupuncture in Austin for back pain relief.
+Most health experts recommend moxibustion combined with acupuncture in Miami for back pain relief.
 It can also be a powerful treatment when combined with cupping therapy or acupressure.

 As the hot elements in indirect moxibustion therapy can be safely handled in a controlled setting, this type of moxibustion is quite safe to use.
 It you want to have a really safe treatment and still get the maximum benefits of the therapy, you can shield your skin from the burning effect of the heat by using a small slice of ginger to place on your skin.

 Avoid moxibustion therapy:

 o If you have heat, redness, and active inflammation